Anna-Lena Popkes

 Personal reading list of non-fiction books

-Books I am currently reading Atomic Habits by James Clear Link to book Books I have read A Promised Land by Barack Obama (Link to book) The Alchemy of Air by Thomas Hager (Link to book) Superintelligence: Paths, Dangers, Strategies by Nick Bostrom (Link to book) Beethoven, A Life by Jan Caeyers (Link to book) Deep Work: Rules for Focused Success in a Distracted World by Cal Newport (Link to book)
+Books I am currently reading Mindset by Carol Dweck (Link to book) Books I have read Atomic Habits by James Clear (Link to book) A Promised Land by Barack Obama (Link to book) The Alchemy of Air by Thomas Hager (Link to book) Superintelligence: Paths, Dangers, Strategies by Nick Bostrom (Link to book) Beethoven, A Life by Jan Caeyers (Link to book) Deep Work: Rules for Focused Success in a Distracted World by Cal Newport (Link to book)

 Bayesian linear regression